Helther/voice-pick-tbot/README.md

  * custom voice adding

 ### Prerequisites
- * NVIDIA GPU (between 4 and 8Gb of VRAM required for inference)
+ * NVIDIA GPU (between 4 and 10Gb of VRAM required for inference, depending on tortoise settings)
  * python 3.10.6
  * pip or anaconda env with python 3.10.6
  * ffmpeg